Professor of Law

 BA, 1983, JD, 1987, University of Arkansas at Little Rock

 Professor Ranko Shiraki Oliver’s personal background and interests enrich her teaching.
 Her father was Japanese, her mother was Spanish, and Professor Oliver was born in Mexico City, Mexico.
 She immigrated to the United States in 1974 and began teaching at the UALR William H. Bowen School of Law in 1987.
 As an immigrant to the United States, Professor Oliver has had a personal and professional interest in immigration issues for decades.
-She has taught immigration law since 1989 and has witnessed with interest the significant growth of the immigrant population in Arkansas since the mid-1990s.
+She has taught immigration law since 1989 and has witnessed the significant growth of the immigrant population in Arkansas since the mid-1990s.
 Professor Oliver also has a personal and professional interest in disability issues, has taught disability law since 1993, and understands that her teaching methodologies must be adapted to the needs of students with different learning styles.
 Since 2010, Professor Oliver has taught administrative law and legal ethics, and she taught legal writing for twenty-three years.
 She was the recipient of the Faculty Excellence Award in Teaching for the UALR Bowen School of Law in 1993 and 2006, and in 1993 she was also selected, by a group of national judges, to be the recipient of the University-wide Faculty Excellence Award in Teaching.
-She was nominated by individual students for the Faculty Excellence Award in Teaching at the Bowen School of Law in 2009, 2011, and 2012.
+She was nominated by individual students for the Faculty Excellence Award in Teaching at the Bowen School of Law in 2009, 2011, 2012, and 2018.
 Professor Oliver served as Research Editor of the UALR Law Journal from 1986 to 1987.

 Professor Oliver is the author of a comprehensive analysis, published in the Harvard Latino Law Review, of the North American Free Trade Agreement of 1994 (NAFTA), its socio-economic and political effect on Mexico, and its effect on Mexican immigration to the United States since the mid-1990s; she has also written about the impact of the NAFTA on labor rights in Mexico; and has written about disability issues in employment and higher education.
-The Arkansas Bar Foundation awarded Professor Oliver the Writing Excellence Award for her article on disability law issues in colleges and universities that was published in The Arkansas Lawyer in 1999.
+The Arkansas Bar Foundation awarded Professor Oliver the Writing Excellence Award for her article on disability law issues in colleges and universities, which was published in The Arkansas Lawyer in 1999.
 Professor Oliver’s student casenote entitled Arkansas Adopts a Modified Version of the Duhig Rule earned the Arkansas Bar Foundation award for “best publishable contribution to the UALR Law Journal by a staff member.”
+(Updated June 2019)